EDMONTON CHIROPRACTOR AND PHYSIOTHERAPIST

 Your physiotherapist will create a research based plan curated to your specific needs to reduce pain, keep you doing the things you love, and help you feel your best!

-Also know as ‘dry needling’, IMS is a dynamic, hands-on treatment where the practitioner continually works to stimulate the trigger points within the affected muscle to elicit a ‘twitch’ response.
-Once a ‘twitch’ response occurs, the muscle effectively is released from its strained or contracted state.
-The best part?
-You will notice an immediate relief of pain, tension and a significant improvement of range of motion.
+IMS, also known as dry needling, is a hands-on treatment where a healthcare practitioner stimulates trigger points in the affected muscle to elicit a ‘twitch’ response.
+This releases the muscle from its strained or contracted state, providing immediate relief from pain, tension, and improving range of motion.

 IMS is effective to treat:

-We strive to cultivate community and extend your treatment here at Kinetic beyond the treatment room.
+We strive to cultivate community and extend your treatment at Kinetic Living beyond the treatment room.

-Throughout the year we participate and host various events and educational workshops to keep you moving.
-We truly believe that it takes a village to reach your personal and professional goals; and we’re here with you every step of the way.
+Throughout the year we participate and host various events and educational workshops to keep you moving; including our annual Kinetic Community Sweat Beach Volleyball tournament, and Yoga Under the Stars.
+We truly believe that it takes a village to reach your goals; and we’re here with you every step of the way.

 #TOGETHERWEMOVE